laeti-tia/vbox-helpers/README.md

 A collection of bash scripts to help with managing VirtualBox guests through the UNIX CLI.

+These are designed to work on FreeBSD 10 with VirtualBox 5 and using ZFS ZVOL devices as VM disks.

 Usage
 -----
 The provided scripts need to be run as the user owning the VM.

 Most of these scripts assume you have VirtualBox and zfs installed and in your path.
 ZFS is used to create ZVOL that act as raw devices to be used as VM disks.
+You'll need a setup where the VM user can create new ZVOL and make snapshots (see below).

 See documentation within each script for more information.